-Large wget transfers can fill a shared connection and make SSH sessions, browser traffic, or calls feel slow.
+Large wget transfers can fill a shared connection and make SSH sessions, browser traffic, or API calls feel slow.
 A rate cap keeps the download moving while leaving predictable headroom for everything else on the same link.

 Wget enforces the cap by sleeping after fast network reads, so the average rate settles near the requested value during a longer transfer instead of staying exact on every progress line.
 Small files can finish before the limiter stabilizes, and each parallel wget process applies its own ceiling independently.